jido/Arcadam/Quirks.md

 ```

 This document is really broken.
 Because of the non-indented line, the code block ends early.
-The document writer probably intended to include the non-indented line in the code block but the intended end block delimiter becomes a start block delimiter.
+The document writer probably intended to include the non-indented line in the code block but the intended end block delimiter becomes a start block delimiter instead.

-Hopefully that issue is easy to spot.
+Hopefully that issue is easy to spot for writers.

 ```
   A code block

   A normal paragraph
-    This is another code block
+    with uneven indent
+A new paragraph
 ```

-Since all lines in an indented paragraph must have the same indent, the increased (or decreased) indent means that the next line is a code block.
+All lines in an indented paragraph are expected to have the same indent, so this is considered incorrectly formatted.

-Note that if that was a code block, the second line would still be part of the code block.
+A line with no indent after an indented line always starts a new paragraph, even if it follows a normal paragraph.

 ```
   .
 Item in a numbered list
   continued on the next line
 ```

-If the first indented line is a list item (starts with dots, stars or contains ":: ") then it is treated as an indented paragraph.
+If the first indented line is a list item (starts with dots, stars or contains ":: ") then it is treated as an indented paragraph and never as code.

 ## Tables